-Description of Business NCR is a leading global provider of omni-channel technology solutions that enrich the interactions of businesses with their customers.
-Our solutions are designed to allow businesses in the financial services, retail, hospitality, travel and telecommunications and technology industries to deliver a rich, integrated and personalized experience to consumers across physical and digital commerce channels.
-Our offerings include a portfolio of omni-channel platform software and other software applications, industry-focused hardware and smart-edge devices including automated teller machines (ATMs), point of sale (POS) terminals and devices and self-service kiosks, and a complete suite of consulting, implementation, maintenance and managed services.
+Description of Business NCR is a leading software- and services-led enterprise provider in the financial, retail, hospitality and telecommunications and technology industries, with business in 180 countries.
+NCR offers a range of solutions that help businesses of all sizes compete in an ever-evolving landscape of physical and digital consumers by providing software, advisory and consulting services, hardware, support and managed services that run businesses end to end.
+Our portfolio includes, but is not limited to, digital first offerings for banking, restaurants and retailers as well as payments, multi-vendor connected device services, automated teller machines (ATMs), point of sale (POS) terminals and self-service technologies.
 We also resell third-party networking products and provide related service offerings in the telecommunications and technology sectors.
-Our solutions create value for our customers by increasing productivity allowing them to address consumer demand for convenience, value and individual service across different commerce channels.
+Our solutions create value for our customers by increasing productivity and allowing them to address consumer demand for convenience, value and individual service across different commerce channels using a digital first approach.